oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ## Julia namespacing is used in a leaky way

-Common advice when loading code form another module in most languagage communities is: only import what you need. e.g `using Foo: a, b c`
+Common advice when loading code from another module in most language communities is: only import what you need. e.g `using Foo: a, b c`

 Common practice in julia is to do:
 `using Foo`,
-which imports everything everything that the author of `Foo` marked to be **exported**.
+which imports everything that the author of `Foo` marked to be **exported**.

 You don't have to, but it's common.